mosheduminer/lexical-solid/README.md

 Currently based on [@lexical/react](https://www.npmjs.com/package/@lexical/react) version `0.17.0`.

-If you're using this library, I'd appreciate it if you let me know (in the discussions)!
+If you're using this library, I'd appreciate it if you let me know (in the discussions or in discord)!

 # Installing